ARMmbed/mbed-os/targets/TARGET_STM/README.md

 #### System clock

-System Core Clock is based on an high-speed clock.
+System Core Clock is based on the high-speed clock, which is selected by the `target.clock_source` option.

-- the HSI is the high-speed internal (MCU) clock with low accuracy
-- the HSE is the high-speed external clock with higher accuray

 For each target, a default choice has been made in the "clock_source" config settings in the targets.json file.

-For main targets, it is something like:
+By default, it is set to something like:

 ```
     "clock_source": {